Target on the defensive after removing LGBTQ+-themed products

 “The country is far less homogenous than it ever was,” he said.
 “For any brand, it’s not ‘one size fits all’ anymore.”

-Shares of Target, which is based in Minneapolis, fell nearly 3% on Wednesday.
+Shares of Target, which is based in Minneapolis, extended their fall on Thursday, declining 2.6% in morning trading.
+On Wednesday, the stock closed down 3%.

 According to a 2021 Gallup poll, 21% of people in Generation Z identify as lesbian, gay, bisexual or transgender, compared with 3% of Baby Boomers.
 Gallup has also found that younger consumers are most likely to want brands to promote diversity and take a stand on social issues.